escowin/ratio-calculator/README.md

 [Repo](https://github.com/escowin/ratio-calculator) |
 [Live URL](https://escowin.github.io/ratio-calculator)

-A lightweight PWA ratio calculator that calculates the remaining value from three given input-values.
-The development of this app was an exercise in array iteration, object oriented programming (OOP), and test driven development (TDD) in order to streamline a codebase built around separation of concerns.
+The Ratio Calculator is a lightweight Progressive Web App (PWA) designed to compute the remaining value from three provided input values.
+It was developed as a personal challenge in utilizing array iteration, object-oriented programming (OOP) principles, and implementing test-driven development (TDD) practices.
+The primary goal was to create a streamlined codebase with a clear separation of concerns.

+### Motivation
 This app came about as a reaction to previous PWA development.
-When running builds for [sun-tracker](https://github.com/escowin/sun-tracker), I took notice of the size `node_modules` would occupy in each bundle.
-By not using dependencies in this application, I have kept the file size of `app.bundle.js` to a minumum, while maximizing the legibility of the source codebase by pushing my understanding of fundamental JavaScript, OOP, TDD, and client-side memory persistence.
+When running builds for [sun-tracker](https://github.com/escowin/sun-tracker), I noticed `nodule_modules/` would take up a considerable size relative to the rest of the codebase, due to its third-party depenendcies.
+By avoiding external dependencies in this app, the file size of `app.bundle.js` has been kept to a minimum.
+Additionally, this approach maximized the readability of the source codebase, emphasizing proficiency in fundamental JavaScript, OOP, TDD, and client-side memory management.

 ### Development highlights:
-- array variable objects defined through `for` loop iteration
+- Utilization of array variable objects created via for loop iteration.
-- maintained data consitency between dom & calculator through iteration, array destructuring, object instantiation, and strict equality.
+- Ensuring data consistency between the DOM and calculator logic through array destructuring, object instantiation, and strict equality.
-- building up application logic through TDD
+- Construction of application logic guided by TDD principles.
-- maintaining value synchronicity between class constructor, `localStorage`, and DOM variables through successive calls.
+- Maintenance of value synchronicity among class constructors, the IndexedDB database, and DOM variables through iterative calls.
+- Leveraging the data-* attribute to facilitate setting values for form input elements via a UI keypad.

 ### Future development:
-- Class inheritance between `Display` & `Calculator`
-- Parameter elmination within `Display` class methods
-- Streamline statement evaluations within `Calculator` method
-- Expand `jest-environment jsdom` TDD
-- `IndexedDB` implementation in place of `localStorage`
+- Implementation of keyboard event listeners to enhance user input accessibility.

 ## Table of Contents
 - [Installation](#installation)